-The staff for their part will enforce all points 1-6 and will also be responsible for providing each helper with:-
+The staff for their part will enforce all points 1-5, and will also be responsible for providing each helper with:-

 - 1. An understanding of the purpose of the trip.
 What to look for and why. - 2.
 Itinerary/map if necessary - 3.
 A list of children in their group-any medical problems - 4.
-First Aid provision/tissues - 5.
-A copy of the risk assessments for you to read and sign. - 6.
-The school mobile number to enable you to make contact with the group leader should you be parted from them
+First Aid provision/tissues

-It is important to create a good impression when out of the school building.
-Staff and parent helpers should frequently remind children of the need to be polite and to show consideration to others.
+It is important to create a good impression when out of the school building, staff and parent helpers should frequently remind children of the need to be polite and to show consideration to others.
 We want to maintain our excellent reputation.

 We hope that you have found the above helpful.
-Thank you once more for helping to our Newchurch robins prepare to fly.
+Thank you once more for helping to broaden the pupils' knowledge and understanding of the environment.
+We really appreciate your assistance.